 If you want to avoid all the rows that contain some null values, then you can use the dropna() method for that.

 Take a look at this example.

 This method is very rarely used since no one wants to lose their valuable data in the non-null cells of these rows.

 So, let’s look for a better method to avoid these null values.

 Filling Null Values by Some Other Values

 Let’s see how we can fill these null value cells by some other values.
 We can use the fillna() method for that.

-For example, if we want to fill the null values by replacing it with the word hai, you can pass ‘hai’ as the parameter of the fillna() method.
+For example, if we want to fill the null values by replacing them with the word hai, we can pass ‘hai’ as the parameter of the fillna() method.

 You can see that all the null values are now replaced by hai.